lexmartinez/planning-poker/README.md

 * `npm start` or `yarn start`

- It will start a local server with the React app and the Electron application on development mode, also you can check just the webapp directly on the browser at  [http://localhost:1234](http://localhost:1234).
+ It will start a local server with the React app and the Electron application on development mode.

 #### OAuth Login